UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 Thank you.
 This has been corrected in the manuscript.

 >10.
 In Fig. 1, show c and R in the plot.

+We have added these dimension labels to the turbine drawing.